 Statute of Repose

-Florida also has a statute of repose, which states that a patient may not file a medical malpractice claim against a health care provider after four years have elapsed since the date on which the malpractice occurred.
+Per the Florida Bar, the state also has a statute of repose, which states that a patient may not file a medical malpractice claim against a health care provider after four years have elapsed since the date on which the malpractice occurred.

-Therefore, it is imperative that one discovers that one is the victim of negligent conduct on the part of a doctor within four years of the malpractice.
-Our medical malpractice lawyers can determine your specific timeline.
+Therefore, it is imperative to confirm that you are the victim of negligent conduct on the part of a doctor or other medical practitioner within four years of the malpractice.
+If you discover your injury outside of this timeline, you may still have a valid claim.
+Our Fort Lauderdale medical malpractice lawyers can review your case and help you determine which timeline applies to your situation.

 Click to contact Chalik & Chalik's Medical Malpractice Lawyer today